Heavy rains, windstorm wreak havoc in parts of Baramulla

-A house was partially damaged while as fruit orchards suffered extensive damages after gusty winds followed by rain and hailstorm across north Kashmir’s Baramulla district on Saturday.
+One house was partially damaged while as fruit orchards suffered extensive damages after gusty winds followed by rain and hailstorm swept across north Kashmir’s district Baramulla on Saturday morning.

-Residents in Uri, Rafiabad, Sopore, Baramulla said that strong winds followed by rain and hailstorm wreaked havoc in the areas this morning.
+Residents in Uri, Rafiabad, Sopore, Baramulla said that strong winds followed by rain and hailstorm wreaked havoc in the areas on Saturday morning damaging fruit orchards and residential properties.

 They said that many trees were uprooted and several houses were damaged.